DeFiCh/ain/INSTALL.md

-Building Defi
+Building the DeFi Blockchain
 ================

-See doc/build-*.md for instructions on building the various elements of the Defi Core reference implementation of Defi.
+See doc/build-*.md for instructions on building the various elements of DeFi Blockchain.